Are your customers telling you the whole truth?

 - Follow up isn’t carried out in a timely manner

-Build out a process that allows you to follow up with lost leads within a few days so you can get honest feedback while it’s still fresh in their minds.
+Be sure to build out a process that allows you to follow up with lost leads within a few days so you can get honest feedback while it’s still fresh in their minds.
 Identifying why you are losing leads gives you a starting point to begin making improvements.

-Reconnect with lost leads
+Follow up with lost leads

 Whether through specialized software or your own way of tracking, build a simple follow-up system for all leads at their different stages.
 After a lead has gone cold and you’ve followed up to find out why, immediately make note and set an alert for when you’ll reach out to them again.

 When planning a time to reach out, keep in mind the length of the contract you were selling or when a typical customer is ready to re-engage.
 You should try to reach out slightly before that time, so you don’t find yourself making contact right after they’ve already worked out a new deal with your competitor.
+If a customer was originally interested in a renovation project, perhaps they needed more time to save up for the project and may have a stronger interest in the next few months.

 If there’s an underlying lesson to this survey process, it’s to not give up on lost or cold leads.
 You never know when their situation could change or how satisfied they are with their chosen alternative.
 Being open to partnering again with lost leads means the time you spent on them isn’t a waste, it’s an investment.